pongasoft/re-blank-plugin/README.md

   ---- Common commands ----
-  clean       : clean all builds render      : runs RERender2D to generate the GUI (necessary for running in Recon) uninstall   : deletes the installed RE validate    : runs the Recon validate process on the currently installed plugin
+  clean       : clean all builds render      : runs RE2DRender to generate the GUI (necessary for running in Recon) preview     : runs RE2DPreview to generate the device preview (useful for shop images) uninstall   : deletes the installed RE validate    : runs the Recon validate process on the currently installed plugin